Champlin theater adds drive-in screen

 For its opening weekend, the drive-in was a success.
 Both Friday and Saturday night, the drive-in was close to capacity, according to Mann.
 Sunday was a bit slower, but he thought it may have had something to do with the weather and it being Father’s Day.

-The responses the Mann’s received from the drive-in were great.
-“People told us there were so excited,” he said.
+The responses the Manns received from the drive-in were great.
+“People told us they were so excited,” he said.
 “It was a fun affair and there was a great atmosphere.”

 One thing that makes the Champlin Mann 14 drive-in so unique is the screen.